mariellefoster/marf-books/README.md

 - Keith Cooper & Linda Torczon: Engineering A Compiler
 - Steve Klabnik, Carol Nichols: The Rust Programming Language
 - Caroline Criado Perez: Invisible Women
+- Amal El Mohtar, Max Gladstone: This Is How You Lose The Time War

 ## Future
 - China Miéville: The Scar